Yang122333/zwy_1122333/README.md

 Nox is still in an experimental phase, but it is fun to play around with; it doesn't get in your way at all, and lets you focus on writing the actual application logic instead of learning some platform quirks.
 (Unlike some web MVC frameworks not mentioned here.)

-Also, Nox is small; it only consists of ~500 lines of code.
+Nox is small, roughly ~500 lines of code.

 ## How Does It Work?